bombasticSlacks/Aspirant/Game/Designing-Armour.md

 nav_order: 2
 ---
 # Designing [[Armour]]
 Through play and when creating a character, you may desire to protect yourself with armour.
-You can use one of the [[Example-Armour]] or design your own.
+You can use one from the [[Equipment-List]] or design your own.
 Perhaps your village or character has a unique type of armour, or you encounter a blacksmith who has an idea for a unique piece of armour.

 To build a piece of armour:
 - Choose the [[#Quality|Quality]]